More Info? Call Us On The Throw Phone: (602) 560-3377

 And always educating how these movements directly impact and benefit the throws.

-How Do The Olympic Lifts Improve Throwing Performance?
+Let’s Talk About How The Olympic Lifts Improve Throwing Performance?

 When performing Olympic lifts, there is a double eccentric load, which is why the lifts are so effective.
 This means you are going to load at the start by taking time to set it up the lifting chain reaction, and before you can ballistically accelerate the weight.